docker/labs-ai-tools-for-devs/prompts/eslint/010_system_prompt.md

 2. Run the linter chosen, fixing violations.

-3. Determine total number of remaining violations after autofix.
+3. Evaluate the report of remaining violations after autofix.

-4. Fix the remaining violations
+4. Read files affected and generate fixes for the remaining violations.
-You must fix files with the following steps:
-    - For less than 10 violations, use `complain`.
-    - For more than 10 violations, use `read_files` to read violating files, and use `write_files` to fix them.